 solana config set --keypair ./.config/solana/devnet-wallet.json

-Next, we will want to fund our wallet by asking for an airdrop.
-To do this we will need to make sure our Solana CLI is connected to a Node.
+Before proceeding, we will need to make sure our Solana CLI is connected to a node.
 We will do this with QuickNode.

 Setting Up a Solana Node with QuickNode

-To register for a free trial as well as see pricing, navigate to Quicknode.com/pricing.
+To sign up with a free QuickNode account, navigate to Quicknode.com/signup.
 We will want to launch our node under the Solana Devnet for this tutorial.

 solana config set --url YOUR_QUICKNODE_URL